hashicorp/consul/website/source/docs/guides/connect-gateways.md

                      -token=<token for the secondary dc gateway>
 ```

+### Configure Sidecar Proxies to use Gateways

-Next, create a centralized configuration file for all the sidecar proxies in
+Next, create a [centralized configuration](LINK) file for all the sidecar
-your secondary datacenter called `proxy-defaults.hcl`.
+proxies in both datacenters called `proxy-defaults.hcl`.
 This file will instruct
-the sidecar proxies to send all their inter-datacenter through the gateway.
-It
+the sidecar proxies to send all their inter-datacenter traffic through the
-should contain the following:
+gateways.
+It should contain the following:

 ```
 Kind = "proxy-defaults"